Fyodor Smolov: Return to Lokomotiv

 On 12 May 2021, he scored the go-ahead goal in the 2021 Russian Cup Final against Krylia Sovetov.
 He won his third trophy at Lokomotiv and also became the tournament's joint-top scorer with 4 goals, along with teammate François Kamano.

 Return to Dynamo

 On 12 January 2022, Dynamo announced the signing of Fyodor from Lokomotiv, making him return to the first club in his professional career.
 Also the Moscow club disclosed that the term of the contract is 1.5 years plus an additional optional year.
 On 26 February 2022, in his first competitive game back with Dynamo, he scored the opening goal of the 3–0 victory over FC Khimki, 11 years after he last scored for Dynamo.

 On 31 May 2023, Smolov extended his contract with Dynamo for the 2023–24 season, with an option for the 2024–25 season.

 Return to Krasnodar

 On 18 June 2024, Smolov returned to Krasnodar on a one-year contract.
 On 24 May 2025, he won the Russian Premier League title for the first time in his career.
 Smolov left Krasnodar on 27 May 2025.

+He ended his professional career in 2025.